Antoine-Pierre de Bavier

 pianist Arturo Benedetti Michelangeli (four concerts in Germany and Italy, from 1956 to 1961).

-De Bavier taught chamber music at the Salzburg Mozarteum and at the Accademia Musicale Chigiana in Siena (Italy), and was on the international jury for German radio competitions.
+De Bavier taught chamber music at the Salzburg Mozarteum and the Accademia Musicale Chigiana in Siena (Italy), and was on the international jury for German radio competitions.
 He gave concerts in the most famous European and American cities.

 Later in his career de Bavier became particularly associated as conductor with the Suk Chamber Orchestra of Prague.
 At the Settimane Internazionale di Musica da Camera at Kastelruth (Bolzano) in 1997 and 1999 (the XII and XIV Settimane) he was the guest conductor, on the former occasion dedicating the festival to the work of J.S.
 Bach.
 Similarly he took the Prague Chamber Orchestra, with Mirjam Tschopp as solo violinist, to the Teatro Filarmonico at Brescia (a Mozart concert), and conducted Mirjam and Sibylle Tschopp with the Filarmonica at Verona in 2002.

 De Bavier conducted a performance of Mozart's serenade the 'Gran Partita' (K 361) at Villa Arvedi in Cuzzaro, Grezzana, with a company of distinguished international instrumentalists, issued in 1999.